Subscribe to Design Weekly e-News

 The panel was intended to be “a shaping place” for an exhibition and series of public sessions that Taylor and Marcinkoski have planned for June as part of the AECOM grant, Taylor says.
 She and Marcinkoski selected prominent scholars and professionals to participate on the panel.
 And they also got recommendations from former students.
-Taylor noted that near the beginning of her tenure as dean, the Weitzman School of Design, like other schools, began to get a lot of new applications from Chinese students.
+Taylor noted that near the beginning of her tenure as dean, the Weitzman School, like other schools, began to get a lot of new applications from Chinese students.
 Many of those students have since returned to China, to work in architecture firms, at universities, and in planning positions.
 Their advice helped shape the panel, Taylor says.

 “What we’re doing now is really building up Philadelphia-Chinese cities, a two-way conversation that is ultimately great for future students—Chinese and from all other parts of the world,” Taylor says.

 For Ali Rahim, the Penn-China Design Dialogues was an opportunity to revisit questions that emerged from the first symposium on the future of architecture in China, which was held to mark the opening of the Penn China Wharton Center in 2015.

 “We had a sense that new building technologies and the digital innovation in design processes had changed the way architecture is practiced around the world, but that this must be even more accelerated in a place like China where building and development has been happening at such a high rate for the last few decades,” Rahim says.